 1. It’s just so green

 The first thing I noted upon my arrival: The country is just so goddamned green.
 It’s incredible.
 Flying in, I noticed it.
 Driving to my hotel from the airport, I really noticed it.
-Over the next three days, I realized that the color of life itself is as bright and sparkling in El Salvador as I’ve ever seen it.
+Over the next three days, I found the color of life itself as bright and sparkling in El Salvador as I’ve ever seen it.
 Inside of the cities (San Salvador in particular), its glow is muted, but everywhere else, your field of vision is never without full plumes of emerald, evergreen and the rest.

 Apparently, just under 15% of the country is blanketed in forest, and that number is actually shrinking as the country continues to battle deforestation.
 This feels low to me, but more importantly, it doesn’t change the fact that El Salvador felt green to me.
 Neighboring Costa Rica’s own feats of ecology have driven to it to a large lead in the Central American tourism race.
 In that department, at least relative to overall land mass, El Salvador seems primed as an adventuring and ecological hotspot.